Office Location: Lawrence Street Center 470V

 BS, Economics, University of Massachusetts, Amherst, 2008

-I am an Assistant Professor of Economics in the Department of Economics at the University of Colorado Denver.
-My current research focuses on the effect of international trade on firm and labor dynamics as well as the role of market frictions in shaping the global organization of production.
-My goal as a researcher is to improve the understanding of these issues both theoretically and empirically.
+Philip Luck is an Assistant Professor of Economics in the Department of Economics at the University of Colorado Denver.
+His current research focuses on the effect of international trade on firm and labor dynamics as well as the role of market frictions in shaping the global organization of production.
+His goal as a researcher is to improve the understanding of these issues both theoretically and empirically.

 “In Search of the Armington Elasticity,” The Review of Economics and Statistics, 2018. vol 100(1), pages 135-150. with Robert Feenstra, Maurice Obstfeld and Kathryn Russ.